whyour/node-sqlite3/README.md

-# Fork of node-sqlite3
+# Fork of node-sqlite3 with many pre-built supports

-Mainly used for my another project - Uptime Kuma
+Mainly used for my another project - [Uptime Kuma](https://github.com/louislam/uptime-kuma)

 Although the main node-sqlite3 got updated, but there is still no arm pre-built.
+So this fork is still needed.

 - Support armv7 / arm64 pre-built
 - Support Alpine (musl) pre-built